 had produced that key if they hadn't pulled the Caine out

-to protect some fellow officer.
-(He paused - looked at
+some fellow officer.
+(He paused - looked at all the questioning

-only cover these things from memory.
-If I left anything out,
+things from memory.
+If I left anything out, why, just ask

-why, just ask me specific questions and I'll be glad to answer
+me specific questions and I'll be glad to answer them.

 the Waterfront (1954)